christphrd/sml-coding-assignment/README.md

 You should see two different lists.

-Now you can use the JavaScript function `countCombo`
+Also, you can now use the JavaScript function `countCombo`

 Pass in an argument for the function.
 The argument is a comma delimited list which specifies the name of each denomination along with the number required of that denomination to reach our target sum.